lambdalf/lein-amp/README.md

 See http://wiki.alfresco.com/wiki/Module_Management_Tool for details on how to deploy AMP files to an Alfresco installation.

 Also see https://github.com/mstang/alfresco-amp-template for a `lein new` template that will create a skeleton project of this type.
+It is highly recommended that you generate new AMP projects using this template.

 What is it useful for?

 AMPs are the standard for deploying extensions to the [open source Alfresco content management system](http://www.alfresco.org/).
-Being able to develop such extensions in Clojure, therefore, requires the ability for leiningen to emit AMP Files.
-This plugin adds that capability.
+Being able to develop such extensions in Clojure, therefore, requires the ability for leiningen to emit AMP Files - this plugin adds that capability.

 ## Installation